-In order to gain access into the cleanroom, users are required to take and pass a short test on our documented rules, safety protocols, and standard operating procedures (SOPs).
-Please read the following documents for the content of this test:
+In order to gain access into the cleanroom, users are required to take and pass a short test on our documented rules and safety protocols.
+Please read the following chemical hygiene plan for learning these protocols and completing the multiple choice test:

 Current SOPs: Available chemicals provided by NCNC

 Current SOPs: Common chemical mixtures

 The chemicals used in the Center for Nano and Micro Manufacturing are extremely hazardous.
 Table 1 below lists some of the more common chemicals used in the lab and their concentrations.